connamara/quickfixn/Examples/Standalone/SerilogLog/README.md

 * Rolls event log files on the minute
 * Creates separate log file sets for each session

-This config is meant to demonstrate some features for educational purposes, but is probably not something you'd actually *want* to use on a real app (for instance, you wouldn't want to roll logs on the minute...).
+This config is meant to demonstrate some features for educational purposes.
+It is not expected to be appropriate for a production application.

 This application's configuration will allow it to connect with the Executor example.